awsdocs/aws-control-tower-guide/doc_source/aft-getting-started.md

 AFT has prerequisites for installation and for running\.
 This guide assumes that you can create and interact with each of the following resources required to deploy the AFT solution:
 +  An AWS Control Tower landing zone\.
 + A Terraform version and distribution\.
-See [Terraform version supported](version-supported.md) for more details about compatible AFT Terraform distributions\.
+See [Terraform and AFT versions](version-supported.md) for more details about compatible AFT Terraform distributions\.
 + A home Region for your AWS Control Tower landing zone\.
 + If you are not choosing AWS CodeCommit – you must set up available git\-based repositories if you plan to use a third\-party version control system \(VCS\)\.
 See [Alternatives for version control of source code in AFT](aft-alternative-vcs.md) for instructions on how to set up these repositories in your environment\.
 + A runtime environment in which to run the Terraform module that installs AFT\.